MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

  If another policy is currently set as the default, this switch replaces the old default policy with this policy.

+**Note**: In Exchange Online - and excluding resource mailboxes - this value will be superseded by the **OwaMailboxPolicy** parameter in each organization's [CASMailboxPlan](https://docs.microsoft.com/en-us/powershell/module/exchange/set-casmailboxplan?view=exchange-ps).
+That value will instead be applied per each mailbox's SKU.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)